shakes76/PatternFlow/recognition/s4552122/README.md

   Figure 1.
 Left is original Skin Lesion image and the right is its ground truth image.
 </center>

-To conclusion, the aim of this project is to create the segmentation image like the above right one from an input image like the above left one by a kine of uNet model.
+To conclusion, the aim of this project is to create the segmentation image like the above right one from an input image like the above left one by a spicified model inspired by uNet.

-## uNet Structure
+## Model Structure

-The uNet Structure is almostly from the structure in [[1]](#References).
+The model structure is almostly from the structure in [[1]](#References).

 ![uNetStructure](images/uNetStructure.jpg)